plantoncloud/install-planton-cli-action/README.md

 ### Input

-You can configure `gh-action-setup-planton-cli` with these parameters:
+You can configure `gh-action-install-planton-cli` with these parameters:

 | Parameter      | Description                                                | Default            |
 |:---------------|:-----------------------------------------------------------|:-------------------|